← Work · Healthcare Visibility · Case 02

 A practice this specific was being read as generic.

 Bridge Care -- integrated addiction medicine, psychiatry, and trauma-informed care in one prescriber -- is the work most practices route away from.
 Northwest Indiana has been hit hard by the opioid crisis.
-The handoff between detox, IOP, and follow-up is exactly where patients fall.
-The practice was built around that gap.
+The handoff between detox, IOP, and follow-up is exactly where patients fall, and the practice was built around that gap.

-Her old site, built on a generic WordPress / Elementor stack, did not say that.
-The referring clinicians did not see the specialty.
+Her old site, on a generic WordPress and Elementor stack, did not say any of that.
+Referring clinicians did not see the specialty.
 Patients did not see the room.
 A psychiatric NP with CARN-AP credentialing in Indiana -- rare on its own -- was being read like any general psych office.

 The named loss